William Lenoir (general): Revolutionary War

 After the war, William and his wife, Ann, lived in their home, called Fort Defiance (built by Thomas Fields).
 Only years after the war did Lenoir achieve the rank of major general from service in the state militia.
-Shortly after achieving that rank, he desired to fight in the War of 1812, but was deemed too old to do so.
+Shortly after achieving that rank, he desired to fight in the War of 1812 but was deemed too old to do so.
 The disappointment of that led Lenoir to resign from the militia.
-Fort Defiance continues today, restored as a tourist and historical attraction in modern-day Caldwell County, North Carolina.
+Fort Defiance continues today, restored as a tourist and historical attraction in Caldwell County, North Carolina.

 Politics and public service

 Lenoir, an anti-federalist, served for many years as a justice of the peace and Clerk of Court for Wilkes County, North Carolina.
-He was a founding member (and briefly, the first president) of the Board of Trustees of the University of North Carolina at Chapel Hill, where Lenoir Hall is also named for him.
+He was a founding member (and briefly, the first president) of the Board of Trustees of the University of North Carolina at Chapel Hill, where Lenoir Hall is named for him.